tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 ### Add models

-Now, we need to add Typescript models for the data we will send to and receive from our backend.
+Now, we need to add Typescript models for the data we will send to and receive from our backend:

 * Go to `Models.ts` in `src/models`
 * Delete existing model interfaces